 Her name is Diana Borysenko and you will see a lot of her in this video simply because as our Guide, translator, driver and facilitator she made everything happen and became in the process one of The Three DB’s.
 This video, this journey within a journey would not exist without her efforts.
-So the very least we could do was to take her to hear some great jazz.
+So the very least we could do was to take her to see some great jazz.

 Okay – showtime!
 Grab a pillow and a footstool or a Zero Gravity Chair, your favorite mobile device, get immobile in a comfy spot where the Climate is coziest, shelter-in-place, and prepare to be transported to another place in Time for an hour where our destination becomes The Journey.

-Plus you won’t want to miss the posts on our visits to The Old Country starting with: The Old Country – Ternopil Oblast; then The Old Country – Ivano-Frankivsk; followed by The Old Country – Lviv; from 2018 both The Old Country – In Nomine Patris; and The Old Country – Salt of The Earth; and our from our most recent visit to Galicia “The Old Country — Between The Forceps And The Stone” in which we both expound upon our innate mortality and expand upon even more ancestral links including those with actual living relatives.
+Plus you won’t want to miss the Pentalogy of posts on our visits to The Old Country starting with: The Old Country – Ternopil Oblast; then The Old Country – Ivano-Frankivsk; followed by The Old Country – Lviv; from 2018 both The Old Country – In Nomine Patris; and The Old Country – Salt of The Earth; and our from our most recent visit to Galicia “The Old Country — Between The Forceps And The Stone” in which we both expound upon our innate mortality and expand upon even more ancestral links including those with actual living relatives.
 Quite a read.
 But don’t despair.
-There will be more [we hope] in Two Thousand Twenty-One – including if what I am told pans out – a trip to one of the most unique places on Earth — well, Ukraine at least: Tarakaniv Fort!
+There will be more [we hope] in Two Thousand Twenty-One – including if what I am led to believe pans out – a trip to one of the most unique places on Earth — well, Ukraine at least: Tarakaniv Fort!

 And if all of this doesn’t whet your whistle for a visit to our ancestral homeland, check out Diana Borysenko‘s website DianaTours-WesternUkraine.com for links to all of the tours, masterclasses, activities, and ancestral heritage services she provides.